tunnyein8870/student_info_app/README.md

 # Run app
 $ py server.py or python server.py or python3 server.py

-# Dynamic form uses Javascript DOM to control class names.
+$ Dynamic form uses Javascript DOM to control class names.
+## Note! every images uploaded in the form view will be saved in the static/uploads folder.